 The applicants were required to be no older than 35-years old and could choose either a Master’s Degree or Doctoral PhD programme, and perhaps most importantly, were encouraged to demonstrate a commitment to utilising their subsequent qualifications in Ghana in the future.

-GNPC’s influence on the education sector certainly doesn’t stop there either, and is complemented by its equally prominent corporate social responsibility activities.
+The influence of Ghana National Petroleum Company on the education sector certainly doesn’t stop there either, and is complemented by its equally prominent corporate social responsibility activities.

 In November, 2015, the Company once again teamed up with Hess Ghana Exploration Limited to award 125 scholarships to “brilliant but needy” students, as part of the Hess-GNPC Scholars Programme.

 The number selected for 2015 marked a 25 percent increase over the previous year’s allocation, and brings the total number of beneficiaries to date to 396.

 The scholarship fully covers the entire government-approved costs (boarding fees, administrative fees, books, kits, uniforms) and other auxiliary costs for each individual, and is something that GNPC’s Chief Executive, Alexander Mould feels is imperative to the ongoing development of the sector in Ghana.